tnscorcoran/springboot/README-2-Red-Hat-Connectivity-Link(RHCL).md

 ### Create an HTTPRoute for your Gateway

-Create an HTTPRoute for your previously created Gateway by running this command:
+Create an HTTPRoute for your previously created Gateway by running this command (correct your hostname):

 ```
 oc apply -f -<<EOF